(a) This section applies to a basic or coordinated member of the general employees retirement plan of the Public Employees Retirement Association who:

 The governing body of the governmental subdivision has sole discretion to determine if and the extent to which a postretirement option position under this section is available to a terminated member.
 Any offer of such a position must be made in writing to the person by the governing body's designee in a manner prescribed by the executive director.

-Postretirement option employment shall be for an initial period not to exceed one year.
+Postretirement option employment may be for an initial period not to exceed one year.
 At the end of the initial period, the governing body has sole discretion to determine if the offer of a postretirement option position will be renewed, renewed with modifications, or terminated.
-Postretirement option employment may be renewed annually, but may not be renewed after the individual attains retirement age as defined in United States Code, title 42, section 416(l).
+Postretirement option employment may be renewed annually, but no more than four renewals may occur.

 The appointing authority shall provide the Public Employees Retirement Association with documentation, as prescribed by the executive director, of the terms of any agreement entered into with a member who accepts continuing employment with the appointing authority under the terms of this section, and any subsequent renewal agreement.